Permafrost/Tundra/README.md

 exception is encountered, the service invocation will fail by rethrowing the exception.

-When invoked by a wrapping service, an exceptions encountered will be thrown to the calling service.
+When invoked by a wrapping service, any exceptions encountered will be thrown to the calling service.
 It is then the calling service's responsibility to set an appropriate response for the transport in question.